Do You Get Paid for Putting a Child Up for Adoption in Kansas?

 Your current income status

 For example, a pregnant teenager who is in high school and has the financial support of her parents while creating an adoption plan may not need as much financial assistance as a woman who is supporting herself and her children on one source of income.
 Some women considering adoption in Kansas have support from friends or family; others do not.
 So, some women will need more financial help throughout their pregnancy than others.

 Being pregnant can be a financial burden — and for women facing an unplanned pregnancy, you may not be prepared for those unexpected costs.
 You have to take time off from work, and medical costs are expensive.
 Adoption living expenses can help expectant mothers focus on their own health and wellbeing so that you don’t have to stress so much about your bills, covering the cost of prenatal care, and more.

-If you decide to create an adoption plan for your baby, not only is adoption free; we’re here to cover the cost of your pregnancy and birth so that you don’t have to worry about money adding stress to your situation.
+If you decide to create an adoption plan for your baby, not only is adoption free; we’re here to cover the cost of your pregnancy and birth so that like Sara, you don’t have to worry about money adding stress to your situation.

-Call 1-800-ADOPTION now to talk to someone about your financial needs and request free adoption information to get started.
+Call 1-800-ADOPTION now to talk to someone about your financial needs and get free adoption information to get started.